1.2.1. Install Medusa with Docker

 You can follow this guide on any operating system that supports Docker, including Windows, macOS, and Linux.

-To get started, clone the Medusa Starter repository that a Medusa application is based on:
+To get started, clone the DTC Starter repository:

 Terminal